SanjayKumar-expert/forked-1/README.md

 This is a non official way to extract your data from Hydro-Quebec, while it works now it may break at anytime if or when Hydro-Quebec change their systems.

+### **Special message to Hydro-Quebec's employees**

+We would very much like to improve this module and it's [API](https://gitlab.com/hydroqc).
+We tried to reach out to HQ but never were able to get in contact with anyone there interested in discussing this project.
+If you have some feedback, complaints or are interested to discuss this project, please reach out to us on our [development discord channel](https://discord.gg/NWnfdfRZ7T).

 ## Installation steps

 You can run the project via docker or via shell.